Equinamity-A Revolution in Horse and Rider Training

 shoeing-side clip pressure on hoof quarter

 This condition is particularly visible when the horse is performing lateral work.
-This is because at this instant maximum body weight is placed at the exact location of the side clip.
+This is because at this instant maximum body weight is placed at the exact location of the side clip and thus would cause the horse to react to any increased sensitivity.

 Sound vs unsound horse